-In addition to Recreational Respite, her advocacy for family caregivers lead Amy to become a Partner and the Director of Communications for Family Caregivers Unite!
-(FCGU!) with host, Dr. Gordon Atherley.
+In addition to Recreational Respite, her advocacy for family caregivers led Amy to become a Partner and Communications Director for Family Caregivers Unite! in 2009 with host, Dr. Gordon Atherley.
 FCGU! is a social media project of international scope that supports, connects and empowers family caregivers caring for family members with special and other needs to tune in to various topics that are relevant to their roles.
 It now has a listenership of over 1,000,000 people, internationally.
-The show is accessible for free though iTunes, satellite radio and offers over 350 archived on-demand episodes, found here: http://www.voiceamerica.com/show/1669/family-caregivers-unite
+The show is accessible for free though iTunes, satellite radio and offers over 400+ archived on-demand episodes, found here: http://www.voiceamerica.com/show/1669/family-caregivers-unite

 Kuwait, December of 2014: Amy was chosen as an international expert in her field and invited to visit Kuwait City to teach various therapeutic recreation tools, techniques and approaches at a day program for Adults with special needs (21+), Markaz 21.
 Many of whom had post Gulf War challenges: developmentally and intellectually and complex mental health.
 While there, she was asked to lecture at the University of Gulf for Science and Technology to speak to business students and promote the innovative business development approaches she has used here in Canada and more specifically, how for-profit and not-for-profit organizations can work together to create quality recreation programming.

 Sydney, Australia, September 2015: Amy was asked to be the international keynote speaker at the National Respite Conference that was hosted in Sydney, Australia.
 The topic was Respite in Canada and it’s successes and challenges.
 Whilst there, she also did a podcast interview with Community West (a community agency of home care) in Perth, Australia and discussed innovation in respite and support to caregivers and what was working well in various settings.